 In honor of our new special exhibition Mapping Texas: From Frontier To Lone Star State I will endeavor to give you a little taste of what it was like to be one of the early seafaring explorers who helped start the slow process of mapping Texas.
-It occurs to me that many of you who read this blog may be more familiar with space travel than oceanic navigation, so this article will be a bit of a compare and contrast between the two.
+For our ancestors, going to sea was no different than being shot into space today.
+We tend to forget how mysterious and foreboding our modern, mapped out world was in the relatively recent past.
+Without maps or a clear understanding of the geography of unknown lands, early explorers found themselves as isolated and vulnerable as modern astronauts do.
+This was particularly true for early seafarers.

 Photo courtesy of Wikimedia Commons